-Hold down the Side button as well as either Volume button so that you are essentially squeezing either side of the device.
+Hold down the Side button and the Volume button to squeeze either side of the device.

 Holding it for a few seconds will cause the Emergency SOS countdown to appear on the screen.
-If you want to alert your emergency contacts right away, you can slide the counter across and call the emergency services immediately.
+If you want to alert your emergency contacts immediately, you can slide the counter across and call the emergency services immediately.

 Using Settings -> Emergency SOS -> Disable Auto Call will prevent Emergency SOS from automatically calling emergency services when you press the Side button.